Bodegón: Motifs

-Still Life with an Ebony Chest by Antonio de Pereda; c.
-1652, 80 × 94 cm, Hermitage Museum.
+Still Life with an Ebony Chest by Antonio de Pereda, c.
+1652, Hermitage Museum.

 Baked food, metallic kitchenware, and fruits on branches.

-Still Life by Tomás Yepes; 1668, 102 × 157 cm, Prado Museum.
+Still Life by Tomás Yepes, 1668, Prado Museum.

 Cheese, barrel, glass bottle, fruits in decorative plate, storage jars and boxes.

-Still Life with Fruit and Cheese by Luis Egidio Meléndez; 1771, 41 × 62 cm, Prado Museum.
+Still Life with Fruit and Cheese by Luis Egidio Meléndez, 1771, Prado Museum.

-Fish and allegorical allusions — to The Disasters of War.
+Pictorial allusion to his painting "Enterrar y callar (Bury them and keep quiet) of his The Disasters of War series.

-Still Life with Golden Bream by Francisco Goya; 1808, 45 × 63 cm, Museum of Fine Arts, Houston.
+Still Life with Golden Bream by Francisco Goya, 1808, Museum of Fine Arts, Houston.

 Pantry shelf, pitchers, and hunted game — various birds and hares.

-Kitchen Still Life with Game and Vegetables by José María Corchón; 1850–55, 140 × 187 cm, Prado Museum.
+Kitchen Still Life with Game and Vegetables by José María Corchón, 1850–55, Prado Museum.